ravirun/misfit-ravi/README.md

-# Misfit Ravi - April 2027 Content Plan
+# Misfit Ravi - April 2027, Week 1 Content Plan

 **Micro Creator (10k–100k followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### Why Society Rewards Loud Opinions Over Measured Ones
+### Outrage > Logic: How We Reward Noise, Not Nuance

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why society rewards loud opinions over measured ones.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on outrage > logic: how we reward noise, not nuance.

 ---